r94l/r94l/README.md

 ### 🧭 About Me

 Cloud & DevOps Engineer with 4+ years at the intersection of Solutions Architecture and DevOps.
-I design and operate production-grade infrastructure across Azure and AWS — from IaC and CI/CD pipelines to Kubernetes, observability stacks and hybrid environments.
+I design and operate production-grade infrastructure across Azure and AWS from IaC and CI/CD pipelines to Kubernetes, observability stacks and hybrid environments.

 - 🏗️ Reduced provisioning from hours to ~20 minutes with Terraform-led IaC
 - 🚀 Delivered 70% faster release cycles through standardised CI/CD pipelines
 - 📈 Maintained 99.99% uptime across 50+ production workloads
 - 🔐 Reduced audit findings by 40% through cloud security and governance baselines
-- 📌 Currently studying: **AWS SAA-C03** and **CKA**

 ---